 If you are in the market for a baby monitor then you are likely to encounter tons of varieties to choose from.
-These varieties generally fall into two main categories, the wifi, and the non-wifi baby monitors.
-If you have never used a baby monitor before, choosing one is likely to turn into a hassle, and in this article, I’ll explain which one is best under which situation.
+These varieties generally fall into two main categories, wifi, and video baby monitors.
+If you have never used a baby monitor before, choosing one is likely to turn into a hassle, and in this article, I’ll explain which one is best in which situation.

 Wifi Vs Non-Wifi Baby Monitors